ARJUNREDDYR2001/AIAnalystforStartupEvaluation/README.md

 # Fireside AI

 Fireside AI is a Next.js application that provides AI-powered due diligence tools for venture capitalists.
-It helps investors analyze startups by assessing founder backgrounds, detecting discrepancies in documents, and benchmarking companies against their peers.
+It helps investors analyze startups by assessing founder backgrounds, detecting discrepancies in documents, benchmarking companies against their peers, and synthesizing all data into a final investment memo.

 ## Features

-The application is organized into three main dashboards:
+The application is organized into five interconnected dashboards:

 ### 1. Founder Analysis